astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 within the reference frame of the car, everything would be acting as if a force to the right had suddenly appeared.

 Let's consider that circular trajectory in the context of {numref}`twopaths`.
 What can we say about a clock that moves on a circular path through spacetime?
 Such a path is represented in {numref}`circularSTfig`.
+To get from the orange event to the purple event, a clock at rest would just follow a vertical line, but the black curve represents a clock that moves around in a circle.
+Based on the analysis of the previous section, such a clock would have to measure a shorter time interval than the clock at rest (if the system were sitting on a merry-go-round, we could consider the clock at rest to be at the center axis of the rotating disc -- such a clock would be synchronized with the lattice of clocks making up the reference frame at rest with the orange and purple events, even if the clock at the center did not pass through those two events).

 ```{code-cell}
 :tags: ["remove-cell"]